 iii.
 Total Growing Control

 The final major benefit of hydroponics is the amount of control a grower has over the environment.
-Pests and diseases are much easier to deal with – your environment is often times portable and raised off of the ground.
+Pests and diseases are much easier to deal with – your environment is oftentimes portable and raised off of the ground.
 This makes it hard for bugs to reach your plants.
 Any soil-related diseases are completely written off in hydroponics as well.
-Lastly, you’re able to control the amount of nutrients provided to your plant precisely, saving on nutrition costs.
+Lastly, you’re able to control the number of nutrients provided to your plant precisely, saving on nutrition costs.

 iv.
 Climate control